jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 * $t$ is time in seconds.
 * $\phi(t)$ is the continuous time phase shift that encodes information.

-The biggest problem with the equation is that the waveform we'd like to digitize, $\phi(t)$, and the higher frequency carrier that we'd like to keep as analog, are jumbled together.
+The problem with the equation is that the waveform we'd like to digitize, $\phi(t)$, and the higher frequency carrier that we'd like to keep as analog, are jumbled together.
 We need to find a way to rip them apart.

 Fortunately, the only thing we need is high school math!
 Do you remember those angle sum formulas from trig or precalculus?
 Let's take the angle sum formula for $\cos$: